share

 I feel that our work is very important right now.
 Without this humanitarian assistance from national and international organizations people just wouldn't have been able to survive.
 So we’ll keep working in order to help vulnerable people in Ukraine.

-The European Humanitarian Response Capacity (EHRC) is the European Union’s new set of operational tools designed to fill gaps in the humanitarian response to sudden-onset natural hazards and human-induced disasters.
+The European Humanitarian Response Capacity (EHRC) is a set of operational tools designed by the European Union to fill the gaps in the response to humanitarian disasters and crises.

-2. prepositioned stockpiles of emergency items in critical areas worldwide;
+2. Stockpiles of emergency items in strategic areas around the world;

-3. provision of expertise, mainly in the health sector, currently under development.
+3. Deployment of expertise, mainly in the health and humanitarian logistics sectors.

-Since April 2022, Atlas Logistique – one of HI's operational units – is intervening in Ukraine though the first pillar of the EHRC instrument.
-The EHRC and Atlas Logistique have been providing European logistics services to humanitarian partners via the logistics hubs in Vinnytsia, Dnipro and Kharkiv as well as the establishment of a trucking system to deploy humanitarian supplies to hard-to-reach areas where the needs are the highest.
+Since April 2022, Atlas Logistique - one of Handicap International's operational units specializing in emergency logistics - has been operating in Ukraine through the first pillar of the EHRC.
+The EHRC and Atlas Logistique have thus provided joint logistics services to humanitarian partners: warehouses and logistics facilities in Vinnytsia, Dnipro, Kharkiv and Mykolaev and a road transport system for humanitarian assistance, particularly in hard-to-reach areas where the needs are greatest.